s3g/s3g-dsp/docs/gui-style-guide.md

   motion modes, layout modes, shape choices, neighbor counts, launch modes, mute/on-off states, and global mode toggles.
 - Menus should use the same dark fill, gray border, and compact type as sliders.
-- Do not use native-looking popup controls inside the plugin canvas.
+- Do not use system-style popup controls inside the plugin canvas.
 - Dropdown lists should use the shared custom renderer where possible: selected rows get a quiet left strip, rollover rows get a slightly lighter gray fill, and click hit-testing should follow the visible row rectangles.